-WSD Capital Management announced its investment in Viacom in February 2018.
+WSD Capital Management announced its investment in Viacom on February 15, 2018.
 We believe investors are underestimating Viacom’s earnings power the next few years and ultimate asset value.
 On January 20, 2018, it was disclosed that Viacom CEO Bob Bakish and CBS Corp CEO Leslie Moonves have had an exploratory discussion about merging the two media companies after their split in 2006.
 National Amusements controls about 80 percent of the voting shares of both Viacom and CBS and is privately owned by the Redstone family.

 Changing media consumption patterns and technology create general concerns about the cable business model has prompted renewed industry consolidation after AT&T Inc. announced its $109 billion takeover of Time Warner Inc. Since then the Walt Disney Co. agreed to acquire the majority of 21st Century Fox Inc.’s TV and film assets for $66 billion and Discovery Communications Inc. announced its merger with Scripps Networks Interactive Inc.